adelowo/portfolio/_posts/2016-12-02-a-subtle-introduction-to-mocking.md

 ### Getting started

-The defacto tool for this - in PHP - is [Mockery](https://packagist.org/packages/mockery/mockery){:target="_blank"} even though PHPUnit ships with it's own implentation.
+The defacto tool for this - in PHP - is [Mockery](https://packagist.org/packages/mockery/mockery){:target="_blank"} even though PHPUnit ships with it's own implementation.
 That can get too verbose.

 To install mockery, we'd have to pull it in from [packagist](https://packagist.org){:target="_blank"} by running